missionpinball/mpf-docs/installation/windows.rst

 2. Install MPF
 --------------

 Now that Python is installed, it's time to install MPF!
-This is simple, just open a command prompt and type the following, then press <Enter>:
+(If you just installed Python now, remember to log out and log in again so the path setting can be updated).
+To actually install MPF, just open a command prompt (right- click on the Windows menu icon and select "Command Prompt" and type the following, then press <Enter>:

 ::